necusjz/p/_posts/Design-a-Unique-ID-Generator-in-Distributed-Systems.md

 Ticket servers are another interesting way to generate unique IDs.
 Flicker developed ticket servers to generate distributed primary keys [2].
 It is worth mentioning how the system works.
 ![](https://raw.githubusercontent.com/necusjz/p/master/SystemDesign/bytebytego/08/03.svg)

-The idea is to use a centralized _auto\_increment_ feature in a single database server (Ticket Server).
+The idea is to use a centralized _auto\_increment_ feature in a single database server (ticket server).
 To learn more about this, refer to Flicker’s engineering blog article [2].

 Pros:
 - Numeric IDs.